OSLabTools/multiview_ETH_XGaze/README.md

 The current implementation is designed to run the directory through [NICE toolbox](https://github.com/OSLabTools/nicetoolbox), and the configuration file required to run Multiview ETH-XGaze is created automatically there.

-To be able to run Multiview ETH-XGaze through NICE toolbox, you don't need to make a sparate installation here, the installation can be done through NICE Toolbox.
+To be able to run Multiview ETH-XGaze through NICE toolbox, you don't need to make a separate installation here, the installation can be done through NICE Toolbox.

-**Next**: We will provide the configuration file to run Multiview ETH-XGaze independently.
+**TODO:**: We will provide the configuration file to run Multiview ETH-XGaze independently.

 ## Installation